FriendsOfSymfony/FOSCKEditorBundle/README.md

 We love contributors!
 Ivory is an open source project.
 If you'd like to contribute, feel free to propose a PR!

+**Bugfixes & new fetures must be addressed on the 2.0 branch except if we have a good reason :)**

 ## License

 The Ivory CKEditor Bundle is under the MIT license.
 For the full copyright and license information, please read the